jackchevalley/php-telegram-bot-framework/extra/nginx/setup-nginx.md

 ## SSL/HTTPS Setup

 Telegram requires HTTPS for webhooks.

+### Using Cloudflare (Recommended)

-The configurations provided are ready for SSL from Cloudflare with certificate between Client and Cloudflare.
+The configurations provided are ready for SSL from Cloudflare with "Flexible" or "Full" SSL mode:
+- **Flexible**: Cloudflare handles SSL between client and Cloudflare (HTTP between Cloudflare and your server)
+- **Full**: SSL between client and Cloudflare, and between Cloudflare and your server.
+You will need to handle certificate in this scenario

+Simply point your domain to Cloudflare, enable SSL/TLS, and the bot webhook will work with HTTPS automatically.

 ---